 All curlers are required to sign a waiver before going on the ice.
 Waivers will be provided at the club, or you can save time by downloading the waiver, then print and sign it, and bring it with you.
 Curlers under 18 years of age must have a waiver signed by a parent or guardian before going on the ice.
 If a parent isn't coming to the event, you can download the waiver, then print and sign it, and send it with the child.

 We recommend that kids under 7 do not attend our open houses.
 Instead, please consider our Junior Learn to Curl program.
 On the ice, an adult should accompany children under 10.

 Can I bring a group?

+Yes you can, but please make a reservation.
+That will allow us to plan for your group.
 Groups will not be signed in or allowed on the ice until all group members have arrived at the club.
-For the shortest wait, please make sure your group all arrives at the same time.
-If we are very busy we may have to restrict access to the club to only guests who are not expecting further group members.
+Please make sure your group is all at the club 15 minutes before your reservation time.

 If you are planning on a group of 20 or more, please consider a Group Event .
 With a Group Event, you can ensure that you all learn and curl together, and you have use of the lounge for food and socializing.

 What happens at an Open House?

 The Open House process goes something like this: